Back to August Home Guides

 Run a Z-Wave Network Heal

 Go to your Z-Wave hub settings and run a Z-Wave network heal or optimize network.
 In SmartThings go to Z-Wave Utilities and Repair Z-Wave Network.
 In Hubitat go to Z-Wave Details and Repair All.
 In Home Assistant with ZHA go to Configuration then Zigbee Home Automation then Reconfigure.
-The network heal forces all Z-Wave devices to rediscover their optimal routing paths through the mesh.
+The network heal forces all Z-Wave devices to rediscover their best routing paths through the mesh.
 Run the heal at a time when all Z-Wave devices are powered and operational.
 The heal can take 10 to 30 minutes for large networks.

 4